bakery/baker-docs/docs/scaffolding/intro.md

 ❯ Component
   Container
   Navigation
+  Model
+  Reducer
   Saga
-  Model
 ```

 ## Boilerplates

 Component generators come with an additional level of customization through boilerplates.
-Refer to Component Boilerplates section for more information.
+Refer to [Component Boilerplates section](/scaffolding/component-boilerplates.html) for more information.